by Scott Mehl © Unofficial Royalty 2017

 On January 1769, Friedrich August married Amalie of Zweibrücken-Birkenfeld, the daughter of Count Palatine Friedrich Michael of Zweibrücken-Birkenfeld-Bischweiler and Countess Palatine Maria Francisca of Sulzbach.
 She was also the sister of the future King Maximilian I Joseph of Bavaria.
 In addition to three stillborn children, Friedrich August and Amalie had one daughter:

-As Elector, Friedrich August was not involved in the establishment of the Confederation of the Rhine, which brought about the end of the Holy Roman Empire.
+As Elector, Friedrich August was not involved in establishing the Confederation of the Rhine, which brought about the end of the Holy Roman Empire.
 Staying out of the politics, he was drawn in when Napoleon advanced into German territory, siding with Prussia.
 The Saxon forces suffered significant losses and Friedrich August soon surrendered.
 He was forced to join the Confederation of the Rhine and had to cede territory to the Kingdom of Westphalia.
 However, the trade-off was Saxony’s elevation to a kingdom.
 So on December 20, 1806, Friedrich August became King Friedrich August I of Saxony.

 The following year, the French Emperor Napoléon established the Duchy of Warsaw as a protectorate of the French Empire.
 In the Duchy’s constitution, he joined it with the House of Saxony, creating King Friedrich August I the Duke of Warsaw on June 9, 1807.